mr-jingles/magento-mock/README.md

 ```

 The config model `Zookal_Mock_Model_Config` will automatically resolve invalid dependencies for disabled modules.
 But some dependency really make sense ;-)

+### ProTip for Mage_Payment

+If you disable and/or remove `Mage_Payment` make sure that you also disable and/or remove all other payment modules like:

+- Mage_Paygate
+- Mage_GoogleCheckout
+- Mage_Paypal
+- Mage_PaypalUk
+- Mage_Authorizenet
+- Mage_Centinel
+- Phoenix_Moneybookers

+Proceed then with the step *How do I uninstall a payment module?* if your sales_flat_* tables aren't empty.

 I've disabled Mage_[Bundle|Rating|Review|Wishlist|Usa] but getting a weird error!
 ----------------------------------------------------